StPaulStylee/personal_changelog/README.md

 Cinemachine!
 Baller.
 This thing is going to take a whole tutorial on its own to really get a feel for it but man...
 This tool seems amazing.
 I'm very excited to jump into Cinemachine in the near future as camera work is essential for quality games.

+### 01/22/2020
+I actually put time in yesterday too, but forgot to update this log.
+Whoops!
+So, scriptable objects...
+These are used to add data to a game object in a modular manner.
+To create one, you simply inherit yuor class from ScriptableObject.
+You can then add a attribute to your class called “CreateAssetMenu” which allows you to place this scriptable object in the asset menu and create it on demand.
+With this attribute you can assign in a filename (not sure how we use this yet but I am sure I will find out) and the name of the asset in the asset menu.
+In this course we used the ScriptableObject to create a dialogue object that we could assign to our NPCs.